Event Antony Loewenstein on Afghanistan

 6–7pm

-On the 20th anniversary of the Afghan war, journalist, author and film-maker Antony Loewenstein will analyse the impact of the longest, US-led conflict in history in this online lecture.
-What’s been the impact on Afghan civilians, refugees, and the broader global community and how does Australia’s military role in the war fit into Afghanistan’s current trajectory?
+On the twentieth anniversary of the Afghan war, journalist, author and filmmaker Antony Loewenstein will analyse the impact of the longest US-led conflict in history in this online lecture.
+What’s been its impact on Afghan civilians, refugees, and the broader global community, and how does Australia’s military role in the war fit into Afghanistan’s current trajectory?
+Loewenstein will be joined by artist Khadim Ali, known for his works poetically exploring the experience of displaced people across the globe.
+A member of the persecuted Hazara ethnic minority, he is the third generation of his family to be exiled from his homeland of Afghanistan.

 Guest Info